-Rose Essential Oil is the aromatic oil component of plants in the Rosa family (commonly referred to as 'Roses') and is usually from the Damask Rose (Rosa damascena); seen as the most highly prized rose aroma.
+Rose Essential Oil is the aromatic oil component of plants in the Rosa family (commonly referred to as 'Roses') and is usually from the Damask Rose (Rosa damascena), which is seen as having the most highly prized rose aroma.
 Rose is one of the more popular oils used in Aromatherapy for the purpose of relaxation.

 Due to both topical administration and the aroma being effective, Rose is apparently a common oil to use in massage oils for the purpose of relaxation.
 The bioactives in rose appeared to be most Rose oxide and Citronellol, which contribute highly to the aroma of rose.